PlaidWeb/publ-site/content/manual/Entry file format.md

 * <span id="entry-type"></span>**`Entry-Type`**: An arbitrary string which you can use to define an entry type

-    This exists purely so that you can differentiate entry types however you want;
-    with this you can, for example, set up something similar to what WordPress and Tumblr call "page"-type content (to show up in a fixed navigation sidebar or the like).
+    This exists purely so that you can differentiate entry types however you want; with this you can, for example, set up something similar to what WordPress and Tumblr call "page"-type content (to show up in a fixed navigation sidebar or the like).

     Note that this is intended for affecting the layout/structure of the site, and if you set more than one, only one of them will be used (and which one is undefined).
-    In the future there will be a [content tagging system](https://github.com/fluffy-critter/Publ/issues/22) which will allow for filtering entries based on content tags.
+In the future there will be a [content tagging system](https://github.com/fluffy-critter/Publ/issues/22) which will allow
+    for filtering entries based on content tags.

-* <span id="template-override">**`Entry-Template`**</span>: Use this template instead of `entry` when rendering this entry
+* <span id="template-override">**`Entry-Template`**</span>: Use the specified template instead of `entry` when rendering this entry

 * **`Last-Modified`**: The date to use for the last-modified time for this entry.

-    Like with `Date`, if you set this to a non-date value (e.g. `now`) then it will be replaced with the file modification time when the file is scanned, as if the header were omitted.
+    Like with `Date`, if you set this to a non-date value (e.g. `now`) then it will be replaced with the file modification time when the file is scanned.

 ## Entry content